priyankark/CodeAir/extension/README.md

 9. [Troubleshooting](#troubleshooting)
 10. [Contributing](#contributing)

-**Note:** This project was earlier called "CodeAir" and is now being renamed to "AirCodum" in response to other entities owning/in-the-process-of-owning the TradeMark.

 ## Introduction

 AirCodum is your intelligent smartphone companion for Visual Studio Code!
 AirCodum bridges the gap between your devices and your development environment, offering seamless file transfer, AI-powered coding assistance, and intuitive commanding over your VS Code instance, right from your smartphone!